hasanmoudud/geocompr/main.md

 library(raster)
 library(tidyverse)
 library(osmdata)
+library(spDataLarge)
 ```

 - Required data will be downloaded in due course.
+As a convenience to the reader and to ensure easy reproducibility we have made available the downloaded data in the **spDataLarge** package.

 ## Introduction

-This chapter demonstrates how the skills learned in Part I can be applied to a particular domain: location analysis (also called geomarketing).
+This chapter demonstrates how the skills learned in Part I can be applied to a particular domain: geomarketing (sometimes also referred to as location analysis or location intelligence).
-This is a broad field of research and commercial application, the aim of which is usually to decide the optimal location for new services.
+This is a broad field of research and commercial application.
 A typical example is where to locate a new shop.
 The aim here is to attract most visitors and, ultimately, make most profit.
 There are also many non-commercial applications that can use the technique for public benefit, for example where to locate new health services [@tomintz_geography_2008].

 People are fundamental to location analysis, in particular where they are likely to spend their time and other resources.
 Interestingly, ecological concepts and models are quite similar to those used for store location analysis.
-Animals and plants can best meet their needs in certain 'optimal' locations, based on variables that change over space (@muenchow_review_2018; see also chapter \@ref(eco)) .
+Animals and plants can best meet their needs in certain 'optimal' locations, based on variables that change over space (@muenchow_review_2018<!--; see also chapter \@ref(eco)-->) .
 This is one of the great strengths of geocomputation and GIScience in general.
 Concepts and methods are transferable to other fields.
 <!-- add reference!! -->